MoC-OSS/loft/GetStarted.md

     ```

 ## Soon To Be:
 1. [ ] ability to resend message to LLM from LLM IO Middlewares and EventHandlers.
+And add methods for make LLM API calls with rate limit.
 2. [ ] Using parts of libraries from LangChainJS

-3. [ ] External dependency injection
+3. [x] External dependency injection
 4. [x] write docs
 5. [x] create example project
 6. [ ] connect Langchain history